 It is not too late to participate!
 Please continue to help those in need this holiday season!
 Donate non-perishable food items today at Village Hall!

 The deadline for filing with FEMA from the storm this past summer has been extended to January 4, 2022.

 Public Hearings & Laws for Consideration at the Board of Trustees Meeting

 - Local Law G: Creating a rental property registry and restrict short term rentals.
 This would require landlords to register with the Village and provide certain health and safety devices, such as working smoke and carbon monoxide detectors.
 While Flower Hill does not have a large rental inventory, several homes in the community are rented out to tenants.
 In recent months the Village has had to address a rodent problem at one location and other issues.
 A registry would allow us to better ensure safety and health concerns at rental properties and also have contact information for the tenants so that the Village can more effectively communicate.
 Rentals would be limited to a minimum of 90 days to ensure short term rentals, popular on different technology platforms, do not negatively impact the community.

 - Local Law F: Establishing a fee for failure to cancel a scheduled building inspection appointment.
-There are contractors who fail to meet with our staff to complete inspections for building permits.
-This failure to attend the appointment wastes Village time and resources that could be allocated elsewhere.
-A hearing will be held next month to establish a fee for failure to give at least one hour notice to cancel an inspection appointment unless due to an emergency situation.
+There are contractors who fail to meet on site with our staff to complete scheduled inspections for building permits.
+These “ghost appointments” waste Village staff time and resources that could be allocated to service other residents.
+A hearing will be held next month to establish a nominal fee for failure to give at least one hour notice to cancel an inspection appointment unless due to an emergency situation.

 If you are interested in volunteering for a Committee or want to join the Volunteer Corps just contact us at Village Hall or email us at email@example.com.